-The bulk of the ideas presented here can be found in my January, 2022 application for the position of Anti-Racism Specialist with Norquest College.
-Inspired, I requested a meeting in February with Mayor Sohi, to propose the creation of a city campaign to measure and improve the mood of Edmontonians (Confirmation # 422961701-001) but was unable to bring that meeting to fruition.
+Inspired by my January, 2022 application for the position of Anti-Racism Specialist with Norquest College, I requested a meeting in February with Mayor Sohi, to propose the creation of a city campaign to measure and improve the mood of Edmontonians (Confirmation # 422961701-001) but was unable to bring that meeting to fruition.
 For that meeting, I proposed:

 I would like to meet the mayor to propose the development of an initiative to measure the degree of anger of the city’s residents.
 I see this initiative being delivered through an online survey (hopefully developed with the input of the city’s centres of higher learning and medical and spiritual leaders) that offers anonymity or counseling to those that might request it.
 It would be fascinating to try and measure the “mood” of a city and to make those findings available to the public.
 I’m not sure if this has ever been done before but I do know Edmonton has a history of municipal innovation.

 Another part of this proposal is the delivery of a public awareness program based on the fact that ANGER IS NEVER JUSTIFIED and that peace is found in love and forgiveness that does not judge.

 Currently, I envision just myself presenting my ideas but I might enlist the support of members of the spiritual community.
 The mayor is welcome to invite anyone.